edgelesssys/constellation/docs/docs/reference/cli.md

 ## constellation upgrade

-Find and execute upgrades to your Constellation cluster
+Find and apply upgrades to your Constellation cluster

 ### Synopsis

-Find and execute upgrades to your Constellation cluster.
+Find and apply upgrades to your Constellation cluster.

 ### Options